vjousse/TagHelperBundle/README.markdown

 Overview
 --------

-Just a simple Bundle which allow you to use the Diem tag helper in a Symfony 2 project.
+Just a simple Bundle which allow you to use the Diem tag helper in a Symfony2 project.
 See http://diem-project.org/diem-5-0/doc/en/reference-book/template-helpers#tag-helpers:_tag-create-a-tag for more details.

 Basically this code :

     [php]
-    echo $view->tag->tag('div#test.toto', 'Foo');
+    echo $view['tag']->tag('div#test.toto', 'Foo');

 Will output :